 - 1. Mount supply and return fan VFDs close enough together so the readouts can be seen at the same time without moving. - 2.
 Constant volume systems shall only be used where required by program or where variable volume air control is impractical.
 Constant volume recirculating systems shall have a means to pre-cool and dehumidify outside air before being mixed with the return air rather than cooling the entire supply airstream to dehumidify and then reheating.
-A chilled water coil, heat recovery device or other method approved by Facilities Management may be used. - Individual offices shall have means of ensuring acceptable temperature control (user adjustable thermostat and control device, appropriate zoning or other designed means).
+A chilled water coil, heat recovery device or other method approved by Facilities Management may be used. - 3.
+Individual offices shall have means of ensuring acceptable temperature control (user adjustable thermostat and control device, appropriate zoning or other designed means).
 Where air terminal devices serve multiple offices provide a temperature sensor in each office, averaged to control the air terminal device.

-- 4. Untempered outside air shall not be supplied directly to occupied spaces or into the returns of fan coil units. - 5.
-AHU coils shall have a minimum of eight (8) inches clearance between them and other components, front and back, to facilitate field installation of BAS sensors.
+Individual offices shall have a means to sense occupancy that is integrated into the building automation system per Section 7.7.1.1 (e.g., occupancy sensor- integrated thermostat, lighting occupancy sensor integration). - 4.
+Untempered outside air shall not be supplied directly to occupied spaces or into the returns of fan coil units. - 5.
+AHU coils shall have a minimum of eight (8) inches clearance between them and other components, front and back, to facilitate field installation of BAS sensors. - 6.
+In UVA Health facilities, AHUs serving critical/regulated spaces shall be provided with double block and control bypass valving configurations on all coil connections.